 Select one or more agents to see actions performed by specific users.

-How audit logs help your organization
+How encrypted field logs help your organization

-- Improved security & accountability-With user names and IP addresses recorded, administrators can easily trace changes back to the source and identify unauthorized or unexpected activity.
+- Improved security & accountability- With user names and IP addresses recorded, administrators can easily trace changes back to the source and identify unauthorized or unexpected activity.

-- Faster internal audits-Instead of manually tracking changes, you can quickly filter and review logs during internal audits or compliance reviews.
+- Faster internal audits- Instead of manually tracking changes, you can quickly filter and review logs during internal audits or compliance reviews.

-- Better change management-Understand when encrypted fields were created, modified, or exposed, and ensure that access permissions align with your organization’s policies.
+- Better change management- Understand when encrypted fields were created, modified, or exposed, and ensure that access permissions align with your organization’s policies.

-- Centralized visibility-All encrypted ticket field related activities are available in a single audit log view, eliminating confusion and reducing administrative effort.
+- Centralized visibility- All encrypted ticket field related activities are available in a single audit log view, eliminating confusion and reducing administrative effort.

 Best practices